sphinx-doc/sphinx/doc/markup/desc.rst

    parameter.
 The description should include similar information to that described for ``function``.
 See also :ref:`signatures`.

+.. directive:: .. staticmethod:: name(signature)

+   Like :dir:`method`, but indicates that the method is a static method.

+   .. versionadded:: 0.4

 .. directive:: .. opcode:: name

    Describes a Python bytecode instruction (this is not very useful for projects